zendframework/zend-db/doc/book/table-gateway.md

     pg_get_serial_sequence('artist', 'id');
   ```

-  take note of what `nextval` is reading from, and add it to `SequenceFeature` constructor.
+  and add it to `SequenceFeature` constructor.

   There could be complex business rules needing multiple sequences in a table. `TableGateway` can have
   multiple sequences added in an array: